davimber/aialignmentideas/humanwrittenideas.md

 And also possibly rewrite to make modifications more subtle.
 The challenge here is your reward signal might be less accurate.
 The rewrite could include mistakes or biases of their own.
-And may be limited to generalizaiton of the rewriting model to some degree.
+And may be limited to generalization of the rewriting model to some degree.
-But I suspect by combining massive amounts of "unlabled" data, you can still get a lot of value.
+But I suspect by combining massive amounts of "unlabeled" data, you can still get a lot of value.

 ### Train Prefrontal Cortext without RL

-RL is becoming increasingly integral to training sucessful LLM's and agents.
+RL is becoming increasingly integral to training successful LLM's and agents.
-The risk is RL rewards often underspecify alignment values.
+The risk is RL rewards often under-specify alignment values.
 And RL can reward risk-taking or even outright malicious behavior in some cases.
 Especially in cases of accidents, when AI models find wasy to reward hack.
-This could result in agents that overly aggressivly seek rewards at the cost of other outcomes.
+This could result in agents that overly aggressively seek rewards at the cost of other outcomes.
 The idea here is to take a inspiration from the human brain.
 And train an AI system in two parts.
 One part oversees/filters/makes final decisions.